-The focus is to ensure that all students have the required skill levels in reading, writing and numeracy so they are equipped to access the broader curriculum at a level that is appropriate to their ability.
+The focus is to ensure that all students have the required skill levels in reading, writing and numeracy so they are prepared to access the broader curriculum at a level that is appropriate to their ability.
 This includes an intensive study of English, Maths and Science plus the learning of a Foreign Language, Humanities, Art, Music, Drama and PE.

 There are up to 6 class groupings in Year 7 to enable teaching in smaller groups of no more than 20 students.
 This approach will ensure that the Academy will be able to meet the needs of all students, including providing intensive support where this is required.

 In Year 8, and for the rest of their time at the Academy, students are in slightly larger class groups of no more than 24 students.